 process_item() must either: return an item object, return a Deferred or raise a DropItem exception.

 Dropped items are no longer processed by further pipeline components.

-- item (item object) the scraped item - spider (Spider object) the spider which scraped the item open_spider(self, spider)
+- item (item object) the scraped item - spider (Spider object) the spider which scraped the item

 Additionally, they may also implement the following methods: